Chahar48/Natural-Language-SQL-Search-Interface-Using-LLM/README.md

-🧠 Natural Language SQL Search Interface Using LLM
+# Natural-Language-SQL-Search-Interface-Using-LLM
 A secure and intelligent Natural Language → SQL search system built using Groq LLM, PostgreSQL + pgvector, SQLAlchemy, and Streamlit.

-This system allows users to query a relational database in plain English, with strong safety guarantees and hybrid semantic search.
+The system allows users to query a relational database in plain English, with strong safety guarantees and hybrid semantic search.

 🚀 Project Overview

-This project demonstrates how modern Large Language Models (LLMs) can be safely integrated with traditional relational databases to enable:
+This project demonstrates how modern LLMs can be safely integrated with traditional databases to enable:

-🔍 Natural language querying of structured data
+ - Natural language querying of structured data

-🔐 Secure SQL generation and execution
+ - Secure SQL generation and execution

-🔁 Hybrid retrieval using structured SQL + vector similarity
+ - Hybrid retrieval using structured SQL + vector similarity

-🧱 Clean, modular, production-style architecture
+ - Clean, modular, production-style architecture

-The solution is designed with a strong focus on:
+ - The solution is designed, emphasizing:

-Security
+ - Security

-Separation of concerns
+ - Separation of concerns

-Explainability
+ - Explainability

-Real-world system design decisions
+ - Real-world design decisions

 🧱 System Architecture
 User (Streamlit UI)